sensei-hacker/inavwiki/Navigation-modes.md

+**This Wiki page needs updating in regards to renamed CLI variables.**

 This page will list and explain all the different navigational flight modes of iNav:

 - [NAV ALTHOLD - Altitude hold](#althold---altitude-hold)